The ultimate carry on packing list for every trip

-What to pack for every trip.
-Here is the ultimate packing list whether you are hiking in Bolivia or going to a beach in Bali.
-From a couple of weeks to a year, these are the essential things to pack for any vacation or long term trip.
+It pays to travel light, but do you know what to pack in your carry on luggage?
+Here is the ultimate carry on packing list whether you are hiking in Bolivia or going to a beach in Bali.
+From a couple of weeks to a year, this is what to pack in a carry on backpack for any vacation or long term trip.
 Of course you can usually get extra things on the road but with these essential packing tips, you will be off to a pretty good start.

 Never take nice clothes travelling, the laundries aren’t always perfect and stuff gets ruined easily.
 I never wear white or anything that needs ironing on the road.
 Comfort is number one.